Tennessee QB Nico Iamaleava Expected to Enter Transfer Portal After NIL Holdout

 Iamaleava is expected to enter the transfer portal amid stalled talks for a new NIL contract between he and the Volunteers, according to multiple reports.
 ESPN's Pete Thamel was first to report the news.

-Per Thamel, Tennessee coach Josh Heupel informed the team of the decision at a team meeting on Saturday.
+Per Thamel, Tennessee coach Josh Heupel informed players of the decision at a team meeting Saturday, just hours before the program's spring game.
+Iamaleava, in pursuit of a new NIL contract, missed team meetings and, most notably, Tennessee's spring practice on Friday, actions that became a source of frustration for the Volunteers.

+ON3 Sports's Pete Nakos first reported earlier this week that Iamaleava and Tennessee were in ongoing discussions about a new contract, a report that the quarterback's father bristled at.
+The former five-star recruit, who committed to the Volunteers in March 2022, at the time signed what was effectively a three-year contract that paid him roughly $2.2 million per year.

+But the going rate for a quarterback in college football's ever-changing landscape is rising.
+Georgia's Carson Beck, after entering the transfer portal in January, agreed to a NIL contract with the Miami Hurricanes that will pay him $4 million in the 2025 season.